Composition 1: Expository Writing

 General Course Requirements **

 Attendance and class participation:

-You should have no more than four unexcused absences.
+You should have no more than three unexcused absences.
 Excessive absences will result in a lowered grade; extreme absence problems will result in the loss of credit for the course (a grade of F or UW).
 Also, chronic lateness may seriously affect your grade (two "lates" equal one absence).
 On the other hand, responsible attendance and diligent participation in class discussion may raise your grade.
+Please silence and store electronic devices during class time.
+If you are texting, talking, or otherwise disrupting the focus of the class, this behavior may result in an F for participation.
 You will receive a separate letter grade for your class participation.
 You must attend class; extreme absence problems WILL result in loss of credit for the course (a grade of F or UW), even if your written work is satisfactory.
 Please be aware that the college averages the UW grade into your GPA as an F.

 Essays (in-class essays and out-of-class papers): Six of the essays that you will write during the semester will receive letter grades.
 Four of the essays (#2,4,5,and 6) will be written outside class and will go through at least two drafts (only the final draft will be graded); the other two graded essays (#3 and 7) will be written in class and will also serve as midterm and final exams.
 In these formal writing assignments, grammar, sentence structure, and organization do count, along with the quality of your ideas and your mastery of the issues and concepts from our readings, films, and discussions.